Korhrob/minishell/README.md

 The string is iterated and compared to a set of strings such as "<<" ">>" "<" ">" "|" and if the previous and current portion of the string are both syntax strings, we can assume there is a syntax error.

-!!!NOTE: TODO!!!
-Any syntax string should be followed up by a non syntax and non whitespace character to be valid, (except '|')
-A string ending with a pipe char '|' should ask for cmd args in stdin. (?)

 ## Expansion
 Before a process is created the string handles any expansion of $var.